Ente-Veedu/.github/profile/README.md

 # 🏡 Ente Veedu

-> **Fast, secure, and affordable cross-border remittance from the Gulf to India using the Stellar blockchain.**
+> **Fast, secure, and affordable cross-border remittance from the Gulf to Kerala using the Stellar blockchain.**

 ---